-Key audit matters are those matters that, in my professional judgement, are of most significance in the audit of the financial statements.
-There are no Key Audit Matters to report in the year under review.
+Key audit matters are those matters that, in our professional judgment, are of most significance in the audit of the financial statements of the current year.
+I have determined that there are no other key audit matters to communicate in my report.